 The aim of this section is to generalize some of the results in \cite{Y82} in order to prove some vanishing theorems for harmonic maps on Riemannian polyhedra.
 In \cite{Y82}, Yau used the Gaffney's Stokes theorem on complete Riemannian manifolds to prove that every smooth subharmonic function with bounded $\|\nabla f\|_{L_1}$ is harmonic.
 He uses this fact to prove that there is no non-constant $L^p$, $p>1$, non-negative subharmonic function on a complete manifold.
-We generalize this theorem to complete admissible polyhedra for $p=2$ which is the content Theorem \ref{yau1} \begin{proof}[Proof of Theorem \ref{yau1}] Fix a base point $x_0\in X$ and define $\rho:X\rightarrow \mathbb R$ as
+We generalize this theorem to complete admissible polyhedra for $p=2$ as stated in Theorem \ref{yau1}. \begin{proof}[Proof of Theorem \ref{yau1}] Fix a base point $x_0\in X$ and define $\rho:X\rightarrow \mathbb R$ as

 Observe that $\rho$ is $\frac{1}{R}$-Lipschitz and $\rho=0$ on $X\backslash B(x_0,2R)$ and $\rho=1$ on $B(x_0,R)$.
 Since $f$ is subharmonic,